AmoghR/hcc-line-chart/README.md

 To create a custom chart you'll need [node.js](https://nodejs.org/en) installed on your computer.

-In terminal navigate the folder in wich you cloned this template and run:
+In terminal navigate the folder in which you cloned this template and run:

 ```sh
 npm install